Youngstown, Ohio: Museums

 The Butler Institute of American Art is on the northeastern edge of the Youngstown State University campus.
 Established by industrialist Joseph G. Butler Jr., in 1919, it was the first museum in the country dedicated to American art.
 Across the street from the Butler Institute stands the McDonough Museum of Art, YSU's University Art Museum and the Mahoning Valley's center for contemporary art.
 The McDonough, established in 1991, features changing exhibitions by regional, national and international artists and provides public access to the work of students, faculty and alumni from the Department of Art.
 The Clarence R. Smith Mineral Museum, also on the YSU campus, is operated by the university's geology department and housed in a campus building.

 To the immediate north of YSU is the Arms Family Museum of Local History.
-The museum, housed in a 1905 Arts & Crafts style mansion on the main artery of Wick Avenue, is managed by the Mahoning Valley Historical Society.
+The museum, housed in a 1905 mansion on the main artery of Wick Avenue, is managed by the Mahoning Valley Historical Society.
 Once the estate of a local industrialist, it maintains period rooms that showcase the household's original contents, including furnishings, art objects, and personal artifacts.
 The museum mounts rotating exhibits on topics related to local history.
-Recently, the museum opened the "Anne Kilcawley Christman Hands-on History Room".
-The MVHS Archival Library operates in the estate's former carriage house, near the back of the site.

-The Youngstown Historical Center of Industry and Labor sits south of the YSU campus on a grade overlooking the downtown area.
+The Youngstown Historical Center of Industry and Labor sits south of the YSU campus.
 This museum, owned and operated by the Ohio Historical Society, focuses on the Mahoning Valley's history of steel production.
 Other museums include the Children's Museum of the Valley, an interactive educational center in the downtown area, and the Davis Education and Recreation Center, a small museum that showcases the history of Youngstown's Mill Creek Park.

 On the city's north side the Youngstown Steel Heritage Foundation is constructing the Tod Engine Heritage Park, featuring a collection of steel industry equipment and artifacts.
 The main exhibit is a 1914 William Tod Co. rolling mill steam engine that was built in Youngstown and used at the Youngstown Sheet and Tube Brier Hill Works.
 The Tod Engine is one of three remaining rolling mill engines in the United States and is a Mechanical and Materials Engineering Landmark.